NEONScience/NEON-Data-Skills/tutorials/Other/GEE/01_intro_aop_gee_lessons/1a_intro_aop_gee_assets.md

 ---

 Google Earth Engine (GEE) is a powerful and free cloud-computing platform for carrying out remote sensing and geospatial data analysis.
-In this tutorial we introduce you to the NEON data sets that have been uploaded to GEE and how to find more information about them.
+In this tutorial we introduce you to the NEON AOP datasets that have been uploaded to GEE and how to find more information about them.

 <div id="ds-objectives" markdown="1">